 What Is ASR?

-Auto Shredder Residue, often referred to as “auto shredder fluff”, “shredder fluff” or simply “fluff” is the leftover materials after automobiles are recycled.
+Auto Shredder Residue (often referred to as “auto shredder fluff,” “shredder fluff,” or simply “fluff”) is the leftover materials after automobiles are recycled.
 Roughly 80-85% of the total weight of a vehicle can be processed via recycling.
-The remaining 15-20% of what’s left, typically fibers, foam, glass, rubber, wood, and other miscellaneous materials and textiles, is what constitutes as fluff.
+The remaining 15-20% of what’s left — typically fibers, foam, glass, rubber, wood, and other miscellaneous materials and textiles — is what constitutes auto shredder fluff.

-Approximately five million tons of ASR is produced each year in the United States and most of which ends up in landfills.
-As space becomes increasingly limited in landfills and waste and recycling regulations tighten, the ASR and scrap metal screening industry is now more important than ever.
+Approximately five million tons of ASR is produced each year in the United States — most of which ends up in landfills.
+As space becomes increasingly limited in landfills and waste and recycling regulations tighten, the ASR screening and scrap metal sorting industry is now more important than ever.

 As the U.S. auto scrap industry is estimated at $32 billion in annual sales, the growth opportunities for scrap screening equipment have grown considerably.
 And since 1950, Aggregates Equipment, Inc. (AEI) has been on the cutting edge in the industry and looks to continue offering highly engineered and long-lasting solutions for the scrap metal market.

 Every year, 75 million automobiles reach their end of life.
 These end-of-life vehicles (ELV) go on to be processed and will supply the steel industry with approximately 14 million tons of steel.